Neurophysics-CFIN/MP-PCA-Denoising/README.md

 Free to use, but please cite Veraart et al., NeuroImage (2016) 142, p 394-406 (https://doi.org/10.1016/j.neuroimage.2016.08.016) and  Does, MD al. Evaluation of principal component analysis image denoising on multi‐exponential MRI relaxometry.
 Magn Reson Med.
 2019; 81: 3503– 3514. https://doi.org/10.1002/mrm.27658

+Check out our other repository, https://github.com/Neurophysics-CFIN/Tensor-MP-PCA for tensor generalization to multidimensional data!